 We are excited to debut Brad Wooten’s new Procreate brush set: Cyberfluidics.
 It includes 48 unique brushes built into 270 different iterations.
-You’ll enjoy Brad’s iconic style incorporated throughout to yield unique tribal and complex patterned designs.
+You’ll enjoy Brad’s iconic style incorporated throughout that offers unique tribal and complex patterned designs.
 If you usually work in Photoshop, you’ll appreciate the included tutorials to help merge your skills into Procreate.
+Be sure to also check out Brad's tutorials on the Tattoo Smart YouTube channel.

 In advance of the launch, we had the opportunity to sit down with Brad to discuss the brush set, his life and career, and his inspirations.
 He considers himself a messenger, never one to take full credit for the work because the idea is already there, he just has to see it and share his observations.
 As you’ll see, Brad is a very unique tattooer, one who enjoys oil painting, 3D sculpture, graphic design, and even practicing skills with his non-dominant hand.